jankocivic/Harvey-group/Dirac_user_guide.md

 ## How to Submit a GPU Job

 Dirac's GPU nodes are private and don't have a scheduling system.
-For now, our group has 2 private GPU nodes with 2 GPUs each:
+For now, our group has 4 private GPU nodes with 2 GPUs each:
 - node115: 2 x NVIDIA GeForce GTX 1080 Ti
 - node120: 2 x NVIDIA Quadro RTX 6000
+- node33: 2 x NVIDIA L4
+- node34: 2 x NVIDIA L4

-To access them, first connect to dirac, then SSH directly into `node115` or `node120` by typing `ssh nodeXXX`.
+To access them, first connect to dirac, then SSH directly into them by typing `ssh nodeXXX`.
 Contact Hans Vansweevelt if you lack permission.
 After successful connection, the terminal prompt should start with `user_name@nodeXXX`.

 Once connected, run jobs as you would on a personal computer; no `qsub` commands needed.
 Before running, check GPU usage with `nvidia-smi` or running processes with `ps -aux`.